akmaggard/02-IntroR/README.md

 # January 24: Basics of R Programming

 Time to get serious about working with data in R. This week we introduce core skills like setting a directory, accessing the functionality of R packages, data input/output, and basic exploration of data.
-Operations we'll see a lot of: `mutate`, `group_by`, `summarize`, `count`, and the pipe (`%>%`).
+Operations we'll see a lot of: `mutate`, `summarize`, `count`, and the pipe (`%>%`).

 ## Preparation
 - Review [R Survival Guide](https://austin-hart-pols.github.io/SurvivalGuide/), Chs 3 and 4